gaheeoh/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-#   "SAS, STATA, R",
+   "SAS, STATA, R",
-#   "Computational Linguistics",
-#   "Information Retrieval"
+   "Longitudinal/Survival analysis",
+   "Causal Inference",
+   ""
 ]

 # Organizational groups that you belong to (for People widget)